VesnaSUG/FOAM-Recipes/foam-tutorial.md

 ![app-screen-1][app-screen-1]

 Notice how much functionality you already got by just creating a simple model and connecting to the FOAM core.

+Another interesting thing to point out is the presence of the demo user.
+If you recall in the setup script we only added the admin.
+The demo user however is only available if you run the application with the option <code>-Jdemo</code>.
+This instructs the application to load the additional journals, in this case <code>deployment/demo</code>
+that was copied for by the setup script.
+You can create your own journals that you can use this way, by going to the runtime journals directory under /opt and lifting the entries into a different file, then including it at startup with the <code>-J</code> option.
+For more info see the chapter on [Journal Merging](#Journal-Merging).

 > [!IMPORTANT]
 > To stop the FOAM server, type in <code>CTRL</code>+C twice.